pe1hvh/VBand_interface/README.md

 Notes and Warning
 -----------------

 When you use the Keyboard.print() or Keyboard.press() command, the Arduino board takes over your keyboard!
 Make sure you have control before you use the command.
-A pushbutton to toggle the keyboard control state is effective.

 73 [PE1HVH ](https://www.pe1hvh.nl)